luh-05/logseq-wypst/README.md

 # Wypst
+Fork of [obsidian-wypst](https://github.com/0xbolt/obsidian-wypst) from 0xbolt.

-High quality rendering of [Typst](https://github.com/typst/typst) in Obsidian, powered by [wypst](https://github.com/0xpapercut/wypst).
+High quality rendering of [Typst](https://github.com/typst/typst) in Logseq, powered by [wypst](https://github.com/0xpapercut/wypst).

 ## Usage
 This plugin overrides regular math blocks (`$<...>$` and `$$<...>$$`), so that they're rendered as Typst math.